Mississippi couple finds Wisconsin man’s lost dentures in Gulf Shores

 FLORENCE, Miss.
-(WJTV) – While on a family vacation, Aaron Welborn suited into his gear and went snorkeling at Gulf Shores in Alabama.
-20 to 30 yards off the shore, he met eyes with pearly white teeth.
+(WJTV) – While on a family vacation, Aaron Welborn suited into his gear and went snorkeling at Gulf Shores, Alabama.
+Twenty to 30 yards off the shore, he met eyes with pearly white teeth.

 “They were pearly white.
 They were clean.
 They didn’t have any poligrip or anything on them.
 They looked brand new,” said Aaron.

-On a mission to collect seashells for his wife, Blaire, he surprised her with something rarer.
+On a mission to collect seashells for his wife, Blaire, he surprised her with something more rare.

-Dentures worth nearly $2,000 with the name engrained Randy Williams on it.
-So, their quest began to return it to its owner.
+The dentures that were worth nearly $2,000 had the name Randy Williams engrained on them.
+They began a quest to return the dentures to their owner.

 They found Randy, a Wisconsin resident, who visited the beach seven days before the couple found his teeth.